f1nal3/Juniorgram/Docs/Legacy/Frontend network.md

 ```c++
 void send(const Message& message)
 ```
-send a message, connections are one-to-one so no need to specifiy the target, for a Client, the target is the Server and vice versa.
+send a message, connections are one-to-one so no need to specifiy the target, for a Client, the target is the Kernel and vice versa.

 If the queue has a message in it, then we must assume that it is in the process of asynchronously being written.
 Either way add the message to the queue to be output.
 If no messages were available to be written, then start the process of writing the message at the front of the queue.